 Retelling of Bible stories in another time period can be a powerful tool.
 Translating the Ruth and Naomi relationship dynamics into other settings managed to bring home the lessons all over again.
-Join me today as we talk about 4 tried and true Ruth and Naomi relationship principles.
+Join me today as we talk about 4 tried and true principles from the relationship of Ruth and Naomi.

-One of the greatest things about books based on Bible stories is that you aren’t tampering with the original, so anyone who’s nervous about Biblical fiction can safely enjoy it.
-Today’s translation from Ruth and Naomi in the Bible to Victorian England was fascinating.
+One of the greatest things about books set in other times and places, but based on Bible stories is that you aren’t tampering with the original, so anyone who’s nervous about Biblical fiction can safely enjoy it.
+You’ll see what I mean in the book below, based on the book of Ruth, but set in Victorian England.

 You can explore the emotions and prejudices under a different light, often discovering that you are more familiar with them than you thought you were.